CoryG89/coryg89.github.com/_posts/2013-06-15-easily-access-webcam-with-cammanjs.md

 to access the webcam via WebRTC, but I wanted something a little more robust.
 I looked for good libraries out there to do this, but couldn't find exactly what I wanted so I decided to roll my own, using [**`leemachin/say-cheese`**][leemachin] as a basis to start with.
-I added the ability to easily draw video out to multiple canvases from the same source video, allowing each of them to be manipulated separately.
+CamMan.js has been enhanced to support multiple canvas outputs, each of which may be manipulated separately per frame.
+CamMan.js is very lightweight with the minified source code weighing in at 3.7 KB.

 CamMan.js is [**available on GitHub**][repo].
 You can check out my Photobooth [**example app**][demo] which I was able to easily create using CamMan.js.